christiskatsouris/Computational-Econometrics-R/README.md

 - Step 1: Choose an appropriate optimization methodology and set-up the constraint optimization problem with the necessary conditions.
 - Step 2: Compare the convergence properties of the optimization algorithm and the performance of the optimal portfolio using variance-covariance matrix versus using a GARCH-based covariance matrix.
+- Step 3: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
+- Step 4: Repeat the procedure B times for the Monte Carlo step and obtain the empirical variance and MSE in order to compare the different optimization methods.

 # [B].
 Iterative Simulation and Estimation Methodologies